'

 Celebrate international attendees

-Celebrate international attendees and make this a focus of your event.
+Celebrate your attendees and make this a focus of your event.
 Mention those that have travelled and thank them in the conference’s opening address.
 You could even have a board with a map so people can pin where they have come from for the event.

 Ultimately, the key to organising international events is to understand your audience.
 Do some research into cultural practices from different countries and religions.
 And always do your best with the time and budget you have been given by your client.